magento/knowledge-base/src/troubleshooting/general/laminas-escaper-2.7.1-causes-error-adobe-commerce-frontend-and-admin-pages.md

 ## Issue

-After the update to laminas-escaper 2.7.1 an error message is displayed on the product edit (or product management) page.
+After the update to laminas/laminas-escaper:2.7.1 an error message is displayed on the page.

 <u>Steps to reproduce</u>: